-Listen to this: The Stand-In by Caitlin Rose
+Listen to this: The Stand-in by Caitlin Rose

 At university I worked at Manchester Academy, and would often end up behind the bar at all sorts of gigs from pop, to metal, to folk.
 Metal gigs were always my favourite because the crowd were very nice to bar staff, whereas sometimes you'd have "POUR OUT CANS" written on the sign in sheet and you knew it was going to be rowdy.